U.S. says China spy charged with trying to steal aviation secrets

 “It is part of an overall economic policy of developing China at American expense,” he said.
 “We cannot tolerate a nation stealing our firepower and the fruits of our brainpower.”

+In Beijing, foreign ministry spokesman Lu Kang called the accusations a “pure fabrication”.

+“We hope the American side can justly, and in accordance with the law, safeguard the legal rights of the Chinese national,” Lu told a regular news briefing on Thursday.

-The Chinese Embassy and Xu’s lawyers did not immediately respond to requests for comment.
+Xu’s lawyers did not immediately respond to requests for comment.

 The maximum penalty for conspiracy and attempt to commit economic espionage is 15 years, while that for conspiracy and attempt to steal trade secrets is 10 years.